 What does the survey comprise?

 Quarterly publication of developments in prices of goods and services purchased by consumers on the islands Bonaire, St Eustatius and Saba.
 Together these three islands constitute the Dutch Caribbean.
 The price development is presented by means of a consumer price index (CPI).
-Inflation is calculated as the percentage change of the CPI in the period under review compared with the same period in the previous year.
+The percentage change of the CPI in the period under review compared with the same period in the previous year indicates to which extend life has become more expensive or cheaper.

 Consumer goods and services purchased by households on Bonaire, St Eustatius and Saba.